conda-forge/conda-smithy/news/macos-gha-sdk-dir.rst

 **Changed:**

-* macOS GitHub Actions setup now sets ``OSX_SDK_DIR`` to a dedicated directory where SDKs can be downloaded without altering the system (see https://github.com/conda-forge/conda-forge-ci-setup-feedstock/issues/409).
+* macOS CI setup now sets ``OSX_SDK_DIR`` to a dedicated directory where SDKs can be downloaded without altering the system (see https://github.com/conda-forge/conda-forge-ci-setup-feedstock/issues/409).

 **Deprecated:**